dataiku-research/mealy/README.md

 mealy is a Python package to perform **M**odel **E**rror **A**na**LY**sis of scikit-learn models leveraging an Error Tree.

-The project is currently maintained by [Dataiku's](https://www.dataiku.com/) research team.
+The project is currently maintained by [Dataiku's](https://www.dataiku.com/) research and engineering team.

 This is an alpha version.